About Amanda Smith

-Growing up around the agricultural world of some parts of Michigan, found her love and passion in horses.
+Growing up around the agricultural world of some parts of Michigan, Amanda found her love and passion in horses.
 Cowboy boots and jeans were and still are an ordinary part of her wardrobe, and her love of the west began to bloom.

 Amanda created her first piece of Western Photographic Art in 1994, as Amanda Smith Western Art, titled "After the Ride."
 She gained nationwide recognition for that piece which placed first in the National Color Awards.

-Amanda and her staff made history when she became the first woman owned "non-daily" newspaper in the United States to launch on the Kindle and iPad, and the first woman owned "non-daily small" newspaper to launch on the Kindle and iPad in the world.
-She was a pioneer in becoming the first news source in Wyoming to deliver live news and alerts in "real-time" to the people of the state of Wyoming; paving the way for other news sources to provide immediate and accessible real-time news in the Cowboy State; something that had never been done before.
+Amanda and her staff made history when she became the first woman owned "non-daily" paper newspaper in the United States to launch on the Kindle and iPad, and the first woman owned "non-daily small" paper newspaper to launch on the Kindle and iPad, in the world.
+She was a pioneer in becoming the first news source in Wyoming to deliver live news and alerts in "real-time" to the people of the state of Wyoming; paving the way for other news sources, Law Enforcement and Emergency personnel to provide immediate and accessible real-time news and alerts in the Cowboy State; something that had never been done before.

-Smith won numerous photography awards over the years with her newspaper including First Place with the National Newspaper Association in the Best Local News Photographer category, nationwide.
-Amanda Smith is an advocate for Pilots For Christ, Wyoming; and a regular donor and contributor to Wyoming 4H, Casper Legion Baseball, and the Boys and Girls Club of Natrona County and Central Wyoming, as well as the Special Olympics of Wyoming.
+Smith won numerous photography awards over the years with her newspaper including First Place with the National Newspaper Association in the Best Local News Photographer category, nationwide, and Best in Advertising thanks to her amazing graphic artist, Wes Taylor.

 Amanda Smith Western Art

 Texas Western Artist

 Wyoming Western Artist

 My Business Card: https://byavisit.com/@/1595355296730